 "Official notification" means written notification, issued by or on behalf of the relevant domestic authority, that it is prepared to issue, or has already issued, a certificate to the overseas authority concerned with the adoption of the child, confirming that the adopter has been assessed and approved as being a suitable adoptive parent.

-The employee must give the employer at least 28 days' notice of the date on which he or she wishes the adoption leave to start.
+The employee must give the employer at least 28 days' notice of the date on which they wish the adoption leave to start.
 This can be the date on which the child enters Great Britain or a predetermined date (no later than 28 days after the date on which the child enters Great Britain).
 Within 28 days of the child's entry into Great Britain, the employee must inform the employer of the date of entry.

 If asked to do so, the employee must produce for the employer's inspection a copy of the official notification and evidence of the child's date of entry into Great Britain.

-The employee can vary the chosen start date of his or her adoption leave by giving notice at least 28 days before the new start date, or as soon as is reasonably practicable.
+The employee can vary the chosen start date of their adoption leave by giving notice at least 28 days before the new start date, or as soon as is reasonably practicable.